-Widgets, known as Widgets in English, are a very commonly used feature in WordPress that allows you to easily add content to the website sidebar or footer.
-This article introduces how to add widgets to WordPress.
-Yesterday, a foreign trade user added Naiba on WeChat to ask how to add an inquiry window to the website.
-After detailed communication, it turned out that her actual need was simply to add a Contact Form 7 widget to the website footer.
-Therefore,
+Yesterday, a foreign trade user added Naiba on WeChat to ask how to add an inquiry window to their website.
+After detailed communication, we found that her actual need was to add a Contact Form 7 widget at the bottom of the website.

-Widgets are located under the Theme menu; in English, it's Appearance - Widgets.
+Widgets are located under the Appearance menu, in English it is Appearance – Widgets

 After entering the Widgets interface, the left side shows the widgets available for your theme, and the right side shows the positions where your theme supports using widgets.